 For a long time, I believed in many of the principles that underlie TechnoServe’s work, especially its focus on market access and commitment to investing in local leaders.
 But I did not have a clear picture of what I could do to advance those principles.
 Then, through a Bain & Company connection, I was reminded of a senior manager who took leave from Bain to work with TechnoServe for over a year.
-I was working at a mergers & acquisitions law firm at the time, and her example inspired me.
+I was working at a mergers and acquisitions law firm at the time, and her example inspired me.
 After doing more research, I realized that my values were closely aligned with TechnoServe’s.
 I also saw that the analytical skills that I had acquired in the private sector were relevant to solving problems that affect the poorest people in the world.

 During college, I interned at a microfinance institution in Bolivia and came to feel a strong kinship with the people I met there.
 When I learned about the opportunity to return to South America to do business planning for one of the first self-sustaining central wetmills in Colombia, I was very excited.
 The mill was a coffee processing facility where hundreds of smallholder farmers could sell their raw coffee cherry and get paid right away, without needing to process or dry the product on their farms.
 In addition to being more environmentally-friendly than decentralized processing, the mill was designed to save farmers time and increase their revenues.
-In early 2014, I joined TechnoServe’s fantastic Colombian team, and began working with the coffee cooperative that would own the mill.
+In early 2014, I joined TechnoServe Colombia's fantastic team, and began working with the coffee cooperative that would own the mill.